blueriver/MuraLinkChecker/readme.txt

-This Mura CMS plugin that check site links.
+This Mura CMS plugin helps you review your site for broken links.